This site requires a more recent version of Adobe Flash Player to function properly.

 Dish Network in particular, and pay-TV service providers in general, face threat from emerging online video platforms such as Netflix and Hulu.
 Although these platforms mostly provide content that is not running live on TV, they are now slowly penetrating into pay-TV provider's core turf.
 Netflix's entry into original programming with the success of its show House of Cards is an example.

 Content owners demanding more money

 Dish Network has engaged in conflicts with content owners in recent times over the issue of their demand for higher carriage fees.
 We believe Dish Network's periodic price rise is a response to cope with such demands so that channel interruptions do not occur.
-Dish has blocked 10 channels in the last six months of 2014, amid carriage disputes.
+Dish blocked several channels in 2014 amid carriage disputes.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?